-Pupils using Word Processors at Bradfield College will be required to use the school's equipment in all examinations.
+Pupils using Word Processors at Bradfield College will be required to use the school's equipment in external examinations.
 Pupils must disable their spell and grammar check unless they qualify for use of these tools within the JCQ guidelines as these functions will not be available in exams.
-All pupils allocated use of Word Processor for examinations purposes are grouped together in the back of the exam hall.
+All pupils allocated use of Word Processor for examinations purposes are grouped together in the back of the exam hall or in a different room due to rooming requirements.